armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/cloneServerGroup.md

 description: "A policy targeting this object is run before executing each task in a cloneServerGroup stage."
 ---

-More information on the clone server group stage can be found at: https://spinnaker.io/reference/pipeline/stages/#clone-server-group
+More information on the clone server group stage can be found in Spinnaker's [documentation](https://spinnaker.io/reference/pipeline/stages/#clone-server-group).

 ## Example Payload
 ```json